vagetman/esi/README.md

         );

         processor.execute(
             // The ESI source document.
+Note that the body will be consumed.
             &mut beresp,
             // Provide logic for sending fragment requests, otherwise the hostname
             // of the request URL will be used as the backend name.